lxremipsxm/jci-su25/README.md

 While modifying the makefile for the 2560, I ran into a slight issue.
 The programmer that is typically used by the Arduino IDE to flash to the Arduino Mega 2560 is called 'wiring', only offered in newer versions of `avrdude`, the tool I use to flash and compile.
 My version of `avrdude` was last updated in 2010, so it didn't have 'wiring' as an option.
 It took me a while, but I found a workaround, where I call the avrdude version used by the IDE instead of the one I have installed (also in my PATH).
 In the makefile, this shows up as two file paths, one for `avrdude.exe` and the other for `avrdude.config`, which are configurations I need to use the latest version.
+None of this will affect the actual `.hex` flashed to the ATmega, but I decided it was important to mention this roadblock.

 ---